I am sixteen years old. I am eating breakfast. Two eggs over medium, home fries, three pieces of bacon, wheat toast, and pancakes.

-The word model isn't all that spicy and may seem a bit foreign, but you use hundreds of models every second of every day.
-They anchor your expectations, help you make decisions, and serve as your compass when navigating the world.
+The word “model” isn't all that spicy and may seem a bit foreign, but you use hundreds of models every second of every day.
+You just don't know it.
+So let's bring the idea of a model to life, first, with a definition.

 I'll steal the fancy pants definition of a model from from Peter Bevelin's book, Seeking Wisdom, which is one of those books you tell yourself you're going to re-read every year.
 But when you crack it open, you wonder what kind of mischief is going down in Lee Child's seven millionth Jack Reacher book, even though you really don't want to read another Jack Reacher book.

 You decide to read one page of Seeking Wisdom per day, all the while thinking that maybe, just maybe, there's a series of satirical stories that can be written about the same information, making it easier to digest than the current bowl of sawdust you're shoving into your mouth.